1946 Gator Bowl

-The 1946 Gator Bowl was the first inaugural game and it featured the Wake Forest Demon Deacons and the South Carolina Gamecocks, both from the Southern Conference.
-It was one of only two bowl rematches of a regular season game that ended in a tie.
+The 1946 Gator Bowl was the inaugural edition of the annual Gator Bowl, and it featured the Wake Forest Demon Deacons and the South Carolina Gamecocks, both from the Southern Conference.
+It was a rematch of the teams' regular-season matchup that had ended in a tie.

 Background

-This was the first bowl game appearance for either team.
+This was the first bowl game for both team.
 The two had played earlier in the season (November 22) in Charlotte, ending in a tie, 13–13.
-Wake Forest had finished 4–0–1 down the stretch, while South Carolina was 2–3–3, but were still invited to play.
+Wake Forest had finished 4-3-1 after an 0-3 start, while South Carolina was invited to play despite a losing record of 2–3–3.

 Game summary

 Nick Sacrinty scored for Wake Forest on a touchdown run to give them a 6–0 lead in the first quarter.
-South Carolina responded with a Bobby Giles touchdown run to have a 7–6 halftime lead.
-But Wake Forest would score three straight running touchdowns with two Dick Brinkley touchdowns and a Bob Smathers touchdown to have a 26–7 lead.
-South Carolina would have a touchdown late on an interception return, but Wake Forest held on to win with the run game being their strong suit, with 378 of their 396 yards being on the run, outgaining the Gamecocks.
+South Carolina responded with a Bobby Giles touchdown run for a 7–6 halftime lead.
+However, Wake Forest would score three straight running touchdowns after halftime, with two Dick Brinkley touchdowns and a Bob Smathers touchdown to gain a 26–7 lead.
+South Carolina would have a touchdown late on an interception return, but Wake Forest held on to win, with 378 of their 396 total yards coming via rushing.

 Aftermath

 Wake Forest did not play in another Gator Bowl until their win against Rutgers in the 2021 game, and would have to wait until the 1992 Independence Bowl for their next bowl win.
-South Carolina would not win a bowl game until the 1995 Carquest Bowl (January), on their ninth bowl appearance, with four being in Jacksonville.
+South Carolina would not win a bowl game until the 1995 Carquest Bowl (January), on their ninth bowl appearance.